Leveraging Large Language Models to Bridge Cross-Domain Transparency in Stablecoins: Proposed Scheme

 \subsection{Module III: LLM Analytical Synthesis}

 \textbf{Model Selection.} The final module employs GPT-5, a state-of-the-art LLM, as the analytical reasoning engine.
 GPT-5 is selected for its extensive context capacity, reasoning coherence, and robust integration with external computational tools.
 Its 400,000-token context window allows entire attestation reports, transaction logs, and historical reserve disclosures to be processed jointly, preserving temporal and semantic continuity that earlier models could not maintain.
-Through lightweight Python interactions with the MCP server, GPT-5 retrieves and integrates on-chain issuance records, off-chain attestations, and market indicators within a unified analytical environment.
+Through lightweight Python interactions with the MCP server, GPT-5 retrieves and integrates observable circulation signals, reported reserves, and market indicators within a unified analytical environment.

 These capabilities enable the model to synthesize heterogeneous information into internally consistent assessments.
 It evaluates the correspondence between issuer-reported reserves and blockchain-observed circulation, interprets timing differences between disclosure and minting activity, and contextualizes methodological variations across issuers.
 The resulting analyses provide coherent and interpretable summaries, demonstrating the feasibility of applying a high-capacity reasoning model to transparent and automated evaluation of stablecoin data.